-Bhagalpur riots: Ashwini Choubey's son surrenders in Patna
+Bhagalpur riots: Ashwini Choubey's son Arijit Shashwat sent to 14-day judicial custody

-Arijit Shashwat, Union Minister Ashwini Kumar Choubey's son surrendered to the police on Saturday in front of a temple in Patna, after evading arrest for over a week, in Bhagalpur incident.
+Arijit Shashwat, Union Minister Ashwini Kumar Choubey's sonon Sunday was sent to to 14-day judicial custody.
+He had surrendered to the police on Saturday late night in front of a temple in Patna, after evading arrest for over a week, in Bhagalpur incident.

 Arijit surrendered at around 12:30 am outside the famous Mahavir temple near the Patna railway station.